sst/guide/_chapters/setup-bootstrap.md

 $ npm install react-bootstrap@1.4.0 react-icons@3.11.0 --save
 ```

-This installs the npm packages and adds the dependency to your `package.json`.
+This installs the npm packages and adds the dependencies to your `package.json`.

 ### Add Bootstrap Styles